Skip to main content

 Talkpal AI

 Like some of the other entries on our list, Talkpal AI is a standalone chatbot, not a French learning app with a chatbot.
-It's also the most robotically named entry on our list.
+It’s also the most robotically named entry on our list.
 But its chatbot has a name, Emma.
 Talkpal AI is available as both a web and a mobile app.
 There are paid and free versions.
-Talkpal AI's free plan allows 10 minutes of conversation a day.
-Paid plans offer unlimited access to the bot and a few additional features.
+Talkpal AI’s free plan offers limited daily conversation time.
+Paid plans offer expanded access to the bot and additional features.

 The pros